ssquantum/saia/docs/README.md

 Results structure
 	• An image is processed by saving a copy to the image storage path then calculating:
 File #				Taken from currentfile.txt
 Integrated counts in ROI	User sets ROI, sum the counts in all of the pixels Atom detected			Counts // threshold.
 This is greater than zero if an atom is detected Max count			Search for the maximum value in the loaded image array xc				x-position of max count (in pixels) yc				y-position of max count (in pixels)
 Mean count			Take the mean of the image outside of the ROI to estimate background Standard deviation		Take the standard deviation of the image outside of the ROI The integrated count is added to the current histogram and the rest of the information is stored in an array These are also the column headings when the histogram is saved.

 	• The histogram statistics are analysed and displayed in the 'Histogram Statistics', they will be appended to a log file when the histogram csv is saved.
 The log file contains the following columns:
-Histogram # 	Increments by one every time a line is appended to the log file Variable	Variable set by the user, must be a float Loading probability	Ratio of images with counts above threshold to total images processed Background peak count	Calculated position of the background peak in counts Background peak width	Calculated width of the background peak in counts Signal peak count	Calculated position of the atom peak in counts Signal peak width	Calculated width of the atom peak in counts Separation	Signal peak count - background peak count Threshold	Mean of background and signal peak counts Images processed	Number of images processed in the current histogram
+Histogram # 			Increments by one every time a line is appended to the log file Variable			Variable set by the user, must be a float Loading probability		Ratio of images with counts above threshold to total images processed Error in loading probability	The statistical confidence in the loading probability from the binomial distribution Background peak count		Calculated position of the background peak in counts Background peak width		Calculated width of the background peak in counts Signal peak count		Calculated position of the atom peak in counts Signal peak width		Calculated width of the atom peak in counts Fidelity			The probability of correctly identifying atom presence Error in fidelity		The range of possible fidelities based on peak position uncertainty Separation			Signal peak count - background peak count Threshold			Mean of background and signal peak counts Images processed	Number of images processed in the current histogram

 	• Each time a line is appended to the log file, the data will also be added to arrays which can be accessed in the 'Plotting' tab.
-The 'Plotting' can display any of the variables that are stored in the log file.
+This happens when a histogram is saved, or when the 'Add to plot' button is pressed.

 Peak calculations
 There are several different ways to estimate the background and signal peak centres and widths and therefore calculate the threshold: